 - What kinds of content do they interact with the most?
 Blog, picture, tutorial videos, reviews?

 - What free or lower-cost offers can I use to filter them?
-Report, cheatsheet, ebook, tutorial video, free course.
+The report, cheatsheet, ebook, tutorial video, and free course.

 Middle of the Marketing Funnel: Interest & Desire

 Once a prospect takes the bait on your ad or post, they’re qualified.
 Hence, moving down your funnel to the Interest and Desire stage.